wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

 Tanzu Observability reports the single metric `aws.billing.estimatedcharges`.
 The `source` field and `ServiceName` point tag identify the AWS services.
 For the total estimated charge metric, `source` is set to `usd` and `ServiceName` is empty.
 Tanzu Observability also provides the point tags `accountId`, `Currency`, `LinkedAccount`, and `Region`.
 Billing metrics are typically reported every 4 hours.

-### Retrieve AWS Service Metrics from the API

-Our Customer Success team has prepared a KB article that explains how to [Update the CloudWatch integration to retrieve services from the API](https://help.wavefront.com/hc/en-us/articles/360059699691-Updating-Cloudwatch-Integration-to-retrieve-AWS-service-metrics-from-the-API)

 ## CloudTrail Events, Metrics, and Point Tags